wireseo/tp/docs/DeveloperGuide.md

 The `LogicManager` will call the `parseCommand` method of `AddressBookParser`, which then passes the second argument to the newly created `AddCommandParser` object.
-The `AddCommandParser` will then call specific parse method, in this case, `parseEvent` method of `TaskCommandParser`. `TaskCommandParser` returns an `Event` object created to `AddCommandParser` so that it can return a new `AddTaskCommand` is created with the `Event` object.
+The `AddCommandParser` will then call specific parse method, in this case, `parseEvent` method of `TaskCommandParser`. `TaskCommandParser` returns an `Event` object created to `AddCommandParser` so that it can return a new `AddTaskCommand` created with the `Event` object.
 This object will then be returned to the `LogicManager`.
 Next, the `LogicManager` will call the `execute(model)` method using the
 `AddTaskCommand` object.
-In this method, it will use the `Model` object to call the method : `hasEvent()`, which checks if there is a duplicated `Event` in the `Model`.
+In this method, it will use the `Model` object to call the method `hasEvent()`, which checks if there is a duplicated `Event` in the `Model`.
 Once successful, the `execute(model)` will return a `CommandResult` object with the success message to the `LogicManager`, indicating that the command execution is a success.

-The other `ViewCommand` subclasses work similarly to this as well.
+The other `AddCommand` subclasses work similarly to this as well.

 <div style="page-break-after: always"></div>